robenkleene/collections/cards/computer-science.md

 ### Dynamic Programming

+- **What is dynamic programming?** Simplifying a problem by recursively breaking it into sub-problems.
+- **Which two properties does a problem need to be good candidate for dynamic programming?** Optimal substructure and overlapping subproblems
 - **What is a problem that's a good candidate for dynamic programming and why?** Calculating a Fibonacci number is an example of a problem with optimal substructure and overlapping subproblems.
 Calculating the Fibonacci number `F(n)` involves calculating the numbers for `F(n - 1)` and `F(n - 2)` and adding them.
 This means the problem can benefit from memoization, a form of dynamic programming.
 - **What is optimal substructure?** Optimal substructure means that an optimal solution can be constructed from optimal solutions to its subproblems.
 - **What are overlapping subproblems?** Overlapping subproblems means a problem can be broken down into subproblems that are solved repeatedly.